ErfanMo77/gltf-research-scenes/README.md

 | [`veach-mis`](scenes/veach-mis/) | <img src="scenes/veach-mis/veach_mis_thumbnail.png" width="160" alt="Veach MIS reference"> | CC0-1.0 | Compact MIS scene with tessellated emissive mesh lighting |
 | [`vintage-car`](scenes/vintage-car/) | <img src="scenes/vintage-car/vintage_car_thumbnail.png" width="160" alt="Vintage Car reference"> | Mixed; see scene license | Vehicle scene with clearcoat car paint, glass, chrome, rough steel, and environment map data |

-## Download

-Download the [`v1.0.0 release`](https://github.com/ErfanMo77/gltf-research-scenes/releases/tag/v1.0.0) if you only need the packaged `.glb` files and do not need the source PBRT files or separate `.gltf` outputs.

-Clone the repository for the full asset set: sources, .gltf files, buffers, textures, metadata, and licenses.

 ## Limitations

 Some PBRT scene features are outside the current conversion scope because glTF cannot represent them directly and a practical approximation is not always available.
 B-spline curves used for fur, hair, or carpet fibers are the main example: converting them to triangle meshes can make the generated assets too large, so scenes that depend on them are not currently included.